“I want to learn how to play the guitar, but I’m too old.”

 So this is a good news/bad news situation.
 Let’s start with the bad news.
-Think you’ll be playing like Jimi Hendrix in a few weeks?
+Think you’ll be playing like Eddie Van Halen in a few weeks?
 Think again.
 There is a reason we admire people who have mastered any skill or art form.
 It’s because we recognize that they have done something that many others have not; something that seems impossible.
 With very few exceptions, excellence comes after hard work.
 Don’t get discouraged if you’re not shredding after your first month of lessons.
 Just remember: you’re climbing a mountain.
 When you get to the top, others will be looking up at you saying “that’s impossible!”
 That’s the good news – the achievement is worth the effort.

 We hear this one a lot at Mason Music.
 A new student’s parent assumes they need to start on an acoustic because it seems more ‘basic.’
 The truth is, the electric guitar is actually easier to play.
 The strings are closer to the fretboard (lower action), and lighter gauge.
-This makes it easier to press down the frets and get a good sound out of the instrument.
-It is also less painful when building up your callouses.
+This makes it easier to press down the strings in the frets and get a good sound out of the instrument.
+It is also less painful when building up callouses.
 Additionally, if a beginner is interested in learning songs that were originally recorded on an electric guitar, they are likely to be disappointed to hear what “Crazy Train” sounds like on an acoustic (or worse, a classical guitar!).
 That being said, either option is fine for a beginner and there are affordable products in both categories.
 Visit our retail section to see our top picks for beginner acoustic and electric guitars.

 Well, this one is sort of true and false … If you just want to be able to play the guitar, you really don’t have to know what’s really going on inside the music.
-However, there is a big difference between a ‘guitar player’ and a musician who plays the guitar.
+However, there is a big difference between a ‘guitar player’ and being a musician who plays the guitar.
 Learning about Music Theory is a great way to connect what you are doing with your hands to why you like the way it sounds.
-Leonardo Da Vinci once said “The noblest pleasure is the joy of understanding.”
+Leonardo Da Vinci once said, “The noblest pleasure is the joy of understanding.”
 I used to be afraid that learning music theory would somehow cause me to have less enjoyment of music.
 Like somehow the mystery would be solved and it would no longer seem magical.
 For me, it has had the opposite effect.
 Seek to understand music and your appreciation for it will only deepen.
 If your goal is to become a serious musician, this is a non-negotiable.
 To get into music schools or to get gigs with most bands, you will need to master at least the foundational concepts of music theory.
 Bonus – you get to drop humble brags to impress your friends, “man, did you hear that secondary dominant chord going into the bridge?”
 They may roll their eyes in the moment, buy we all know inside they’re jealous of your knowledge.

 Well, I hope that clears up a few things for you and encourages you to take your first step towards becoming a great guitar player!
-Be sure to subscribe to our blog on the right side of this page for more helpful tips for how to play the guitar and other moderately helpful posts.
+Be sure to subscribe to our blog on the right side of this page for more helpful tips for how to play the guitar.